Malnutrition: Food security

 In the 1950s and 1960s, the Green Revolution aimed to bring modern Western agricultural techniques (like nitrogen fertilizers and pesticides) to Asia.
 Investments in agriculture, such as fund fertilizers and seeds, increased food harvests and thus food production.
 Consequently, food prices and malnutrition decreased (as they had earlier in Western nations).

+World population supported with and without synthetic nitrogen fertilizers.

 The Green Revolution was possible in Asia because of existing infrastructure and institutions, such as a system of roads and public seed companies that made seeds available.
 These resources were in short supply in Africa, decreasing the Green Revolution's impact on the continent.

 For example, almost five million of the 13 million people in Malawi used to need emergency food aid.
 However, in the early 2000s, the Malawian government changed its agricultural policies, and implemented subsidies for fertilizer and seed introduced against World Bank strictures.
 By 2007, farmers were producing record-breaking corn harvests.
 Corn production leaped to 3.4 million in 2007 compared to 1.2 million in 2005, making Malawi a major food exporter.
 Consequently, food prices lowered and wages for farmworkers rose.
 Such investments in agriculture are still needed in other African countries like the Democratic Republic of the Congo (DRC).
 Despite the country's great agricultural potential, the prevalence of malnutrition in the DRC is among the highest in the world.
 Proponents for investing in agriculture include Jeffrey Sachs, who argues that wealthy countries should invest in fertilizer and seed for Africa's farmers.

 Imported Ready to Use Therapeutic Food (RUTF) has been used to treat malnutrition in northern Nigeria.
 Some Nigerians also use soy kunu, a locally sourced and prepared blend consisting of peanut, millet and soybeans.

 New technology in agricultural production has great potential to combat undernutrition.
 It makes farming easier, thus improving agricultural yields.
 By increasing farmers' incomes, this could reduce poverty.
 It would also open up area which farmers could use to diversify crops for household use.

 The World Bank claims to be part of the solution to malnutrition, asserting that countries can best break the cycle of poverty and malnutrition by building export-led economies, which give them the financial means to buy foodstuffs on the world market.

+Child malnutrition can worsen with food price inflation.
+The 2021 to 2023 food price surge is associated with higher rates of wasting among children under five years of age.
+A 10% increase in food prices is associated with a 2.7% to 4.3% rise in overall wasting and a 4.8 to 6.1 percent increase in severe wasting among children under five years of age.